 Grants and loans will be given to pay for assistive devices, safety equipment, durable medical equipment, as well as home modifications.

-To find out if your state has a financial assistance program for the elderly you can just contact you local Area Agency on Aging.
+To find out if your state has a financial assistance program for the elderly, you can just contact your local Area Agency on Aging.

 To locate the nearest Area Agency on Aging to you, use the locator on this link here.

-How to get bathroom equipment and DME’s covered as a Veteran
+How to get bathroom equipment and DME covered as a Veteran

-If your loved one is a veteran, the Department of Veterans’ Affairs has many different grants, programs and forms of financial assistance which will help to cover the cost of DME’s and also Home Care Supplies.
+If you are a veteran, the Department of Veterans’ Affairs has many grants, programs and forms of financial assistance which will help to cover the cost of DME and also Home Care Supplies.

 The VA defines “needed” as a care, or a service, which promotes, preserves or restores health.

-Your loved one can find out about their local VA Medical Centers and different clinics and offices in each state here.
+You can find out about their local VA Medical Centers, different clinics and offices in each state here.

-Below are just some of the different forms of assistance for you to look at if your loved one is a veteran.
+Below are just some different forms of assistance for you to look at if you are a veteran –

 - Tricare for life